karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Credit Courses

-1. *Introduction to Spatial Data Management* (OILS 515 [Also offered as GEOG 522 starting in Fall 2017], University of New Mexico; Organization, Information and Learning Sciences): Spring 2014, Spring 2015 (provided as independent study for three students), Fall 2016, Fall 2017, Fall 2019.
+1. *Introduction to Spatial Data Management* (OILS 515 [Also offered as GEOG 522 starting in Fall 2017], University of New Mexico; Organization, Information and Learning Sciences): Spring 2014, Spring 2015 (provided as independent study for three students), Fall 2016, Fall 2017, Fall 2019, Fall 2020.

 1. *Spatial Data Management in Environmental Sciences* (INFO 533 \[1-week intensive course co-taught with Will Shuart], University of New Mexico, University Library): June 2011, 2012, 2013, 2014